janberges/elphmod/examples/phrenorm/README.md

 * consistently renormalize phonon dispersions (go from cDFPT to DFPT).

 For the cDFPT part, you need a modified version of Quantum ESPRESSO.
-You can find the relevant source files in the repository "qe-mod" on the same server from where you downloaded "elphmod".
+You can use the script `qe_mod.py` in this directory to apply the required changes.

 The results obtained in this example are very far from converged!
 In return, the ab initio part takes less than a minute on a laptop with only two cores.